You May Have Unclaimed Money Out There. I Did.

 You can’t maximize your money if you don’t know where it is or what’s happening to it.
 And that’s why you should start focusing on funds you’ve forgotten or neglected.

-If you’re looking at the screen sideways, thinking there’s no way you have money out there that’s forgotten or are that you’re ignoring, you might be right.
+If you’re looking at the screen sideways thinking, there’s no way I have money out there that I’ve forgotten or are that I’m neglecting, you might be right.